google/libphonenumber/FAQ.md

 carrier & geo mappings).
 If you can connect us with partners in the industry to achieve this, please do so.
 Thanks!

+### Why is this number from Argentina (AR) or Mexico (MX) not identified as the right number type?

+Certain countries' mobile and/or fixed line ranges may overlap, which may make accurate identification impossible without additional and explicit context.
+For example, when calling a mobile line from a fixed line in Argentina, you need to dial 15 before the subscriber number, or 9 if you're calling from another country.
+Without these additional digits, you may end up calling a different endpoint belonging to a fixed line!

+Similarly, Mexico has different mobile prefixes needed when calling from a fixed line such as 044 when calling locally, 045 when calling from another state, and 1 when dialing from another country.

+Moreoever, these countries have different possible lengths for area codes and subscriber numbers depending on the city, which further complicate matters (e.g. Buenos Aires is 11 followed by eight digits, but Río Gallegos is 2966 followed by six digits).

+Despite all the aforementioned complexity, users may not provide their phone number with all the additional context unless explicitly asked.

 ### Why are Bouvet Island (BV), Pitcairn Island (PN), Antarctica (AQ) etc. not supported?

 We only support a country if: